vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

   sequence of thresholds is a quadratic sequence with initial first difference of -21 seconds and constant second difference of 4 seconds (the second difference being constant and nonzero is what makes it a quadratic sequence).
+The first try threshold of 115 seconds represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold of 55 seconds represents what I should be able to achieve even under adverse conditions.

 * If the indoor temperature at time of exercise is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
 If the